January 10, 2026 · 10 min read

 RevShare (Revenue Share)

-You earn a percentage of the casino's profit from your referred players for as long as they play.
-This is usually calculated as a percentage of NGR (Net Gaming Revenue).
+RevShare pays you a percentage of the casino's profit from your referred players for as long as they play, usually calculated on NGR (Net Gaming Revenue).
+Your income rises and falls with player activity each month.

 Hybrid Model